Consumer rights, including product safety

 Protection of consumers and users

-The protection of consumers and users is a basic principle under which the State is required to guarantee citizens their rights and freedoms in this area.
+Consumer and user protection is a basic principle under which the State is required to guarantee citizens their rights and freedoms in this area.

-Article 51 of the Spanish Constitution requires public authorities to ensure the protection of consumers and users, to protect their safety, health and economic interests, to promote information and education for consumers and users and to support consumer and user organisations.
+Article 51 of the Spanish Constitution requires public authorities to ensure that consumers and users are defended, to protect their safety, health and economic interests, to promote information and education for consumers and users, and to support consumer and user organisations.

 Basic rights